I am a fickle consumer who makes choices largely from research and empiricism rather than from … Continue reading

 Hyder, Alaska

 Being a curious great ape in the land of Manifest Destiny makes the planning of road trips a joy.
-Names such as Big Sky … Continue reading
+Continue reading

 A sunny day and some free time